auth0/docs/articles/private-cloud/custom-domain-migration.md

 ### Infrastructure preparation phase

 ::: note
-If your Private SaaS deployment resides in an Auth0-hosted environment, Auth0 will prepare your environment for migration on your behalf.
+If your Private Cloud deployment resides in an Auth0-hosted environment, Auth0 will prepare your environment for migration on your behalf.
 :::

 During this stage, you will need to: